dmt0768/1FSK-Modulation-Demodulation/README.md

 ## Detailed overview
 In this section, the program algorithm is described.
 There is only a reduced code necessary for understanding.
 You could download full code, see the last section.

-All code consists of 3 parts: modulation and sending prog., receiving prog. and demodulation prog.
+All code consists of 3 parts: modulation and sending program, receiving program and demodulation program.

 ### 1. Modulation and sending
 The name of the described file is *modulator.py*